resource-watch/blog-analysis/blog_021a_airports_sealevel/EarthEnginecode.md

            "Sea Level Rise, 1m", false);

-// select sea level rise 0.5 m
+// select the band that corresponds to sea level rise of 0.5 meters (m)

-var sealevel_05m = sealevel.select('b1'); // b1 represents 0.5 m scenario.
+// band a (ba) represents the 1m scenario var sealevel_05m = sealevel.select('b1');

 // display sea level rise 1m on the map